 - Add the kimchi and fry for 30 seconds, then add the cooked rice, mix until combined.
 Add salt and pepper, mix again.4 tablespoon kimchi

 - Transfer to a bowl and garnish with spring onion, sesame seeds and chopped parsley.
-You can drizzle with extra sriracha if you like.1 tablespoon spring onion, ½ teaspoon sesame seeds, ¼ cup fresh parsley
+You can drizzle with extra sriracha if you like.1 tablespoon spring onion, ½ teaspoon sesame seeds, ¼ cup fresh cilantro

-Sun Michal
+Sun Michal says

 I love Chinese stir fry recipes, I tried this one, and it was delicious, but i had to add more kimchi, about 2-3 tablespoons.

-Olivia
+Olivia says

 This dish is fantastic; the kimchi goes so well with the beef and rice.
 Loved it.

-Catrina
+Catrina says

 It looks like a nice dish; I will make it for dinner today!

-Radwa
+Radwa says

 Great, let us know how it turns out.